nlmanama/Book-Manager-Project/README.md

 Wed Apr 12 16:21:02 PDT 2023<br/>
 Failed to delete Book 'Title5' from Library.

+### Phase 4: Task 3
+Currently, I have two classes that perform very similar tasks, the class DisplayResultsFrame and the class ViewLibraryFrame.
+Both represent a window that would display a list of books.
+The ViewLibraryFrame displays all the books in the library, whereas the DisplayResultsFrame displays only the books found after a filtering search.
+The reason why there are two different classes for this is because the search methods I have in the Library class to support the filtering returns an ArrayList of String (containing the title of the books found), instead of returning an ArrayList of Book objects.
+The ViewLibraryFrame is designed to display a JTable with all the features of the book, whereas the DisplayResultsFrame is designed to only display the books' title.
+However, there are many similarities,
+including: creating frames of the same dimension; using a JTable in a Scroll Panel; and populating the JTable with a 2D array made from an ArrayList.

+The refactoring I am imaging would be to reduce the duplication by combining the two classes into one, performing the function of displaying books.
+To do this, I would need to refactor the filtering methods I have in the Library class to return an ArrayList of Book objects compatible with the ViewLibraryFrame.
+I would also need to connect the SearchFrame with the ViewLibraryFrame.
+Other changes within the Library class and ViewLibraryFrame class may also be necessary to facilitate this refactoring.
+The first reason for this refactoring would be to reduce duplicate code in the two classes.
+The second reason would be to improve the organization of the system, reducing the number of classes.
+This would leave less room for future errors.

 #### Credit
 Classes, methods, and tests relating to data persistence, specifically working with the JSON library is based off of